kbroman/ProgrammingNotes/linux_setup.md

         "scaled" and then within windows I changed the screen resolution to 1600x1200.
 Seems to work better.

     - Within Windows, installed Office365 (by going to office365.com
       and then logging in with my NetID from UW-Madison), R, Rtools, RStudio, and a bunch of R packages (devtools + tidyverse first)

+    - Need to install "Guest additions".
+While the virtual box is running, you need the VirtualBox tool bar to be showing (it won't if you're using a "scaled" window, it seems).
+In the "Devices" menu there's an option to "insert guest additions CD".
+Then within windows, click on the CD and install the software.

+    - Having installed the guest additions, you can share a linux folder with windows.
+First create a folder in your home directory that you will share.
+Then in VirtualBox settings, go to "Shared Folders" and right-click on "Machine Folders" and select "Add shared folder" and enter the path to the folder.

 ---